pdjonov/vec3.net/Content/posts/2025-09-04-building-content-parameter-packs-and-their-c-sharp-code-generators.md

 }
 ```

-It looks up the semantic representation of the syntax node and goes through its base types.
-If it finds one of the bases that it's interested in, then it records that information for the generation phase.
+It then looks up the _semantic_ representation of the syntax node and goes through its base types.
+If it finds one of the bases that it's interested in, then it records what it found for the generation phase.

 ## Validating the parameter packs